Melanoma is a malignant tumor that originates in melanocytes,

 Compromised immune systems as the result of chemotherapy, an

-organ transplant, excessive sun exposure, and diseases such
+organ transplant, certain other medications, excessive sun exposure, and diseases such

 as HIV/AIDS or lymphoma can increase your risk of melanoma.